danielsaidi/website_danielsaidi/_posts/2020/2020-06-07-swiftui-alerts.md

 }
 ```

-This makes it possible to create app and view specific enums that contain your app's toast logic, which makes your presenting views easier to manage.
+This makes it possible to create app and view specific enums that contain your app's alerts, which can all be presented in the same way.

 ## New alert modifier

-In `SwiftUI`, you present alerts by adding modifiers to the presenting view.
+In `SwiftUI`, you present alerts by adding a modifier to the presenting view.
 With the new `AlertContext` managing our state, we can create a new `alert` modifier:

 ```swift
 public extension View {